July 8, 2020 - by David Hess

 All signs point to the Dodgers being the favorite, unless someone steals it from them (Photo by Mark Goldman/Icon Sportswire)

-Here are our 2020 MLB preseason ratings and 2020 MLB projected standings.
+With all that in mind, here are our updated 2020 MLB preseason ratings and 2020 MLB projected standings.

 As always, the main purpose of our preseason MLB ratings is to provide a data-driven starting point for our MLB projected standings.

 They also drive our MLB postseason seed projections and our other MLB season projection details.
 These include fully automated win-loss predictions, playoff chances, and World Series win odds.

 Those standings and seed projection pages are updated every day to reflect the latest results and most up-to-date MLB power ratings.

 For football and basketball, we use our own data and models to come up with independent estimates of team quality.
 We then compare those to the market, and to other projections, and make final adjustments.

 We treat baseball a bit differently, though.
 So far at least, our methods for projecting MLB aren’t as cutting edge, relative to other sports.
 So rather than trying to create our own preseason ratings, and deriving a season projection from those, we base our initial MLB projected standings on a weighted average of betting market info and projected standings from other well respected sources.